MiniaczQ/windows-ipc-callback/README.md

 The point of this experiment was to fabricate a basis for this on Windows platform.

+Update:

+After carefuly reading the rest of the documentation, it came to my attention that Windows uses a blocking thread pool for this functionality...
+But the project is still a neat example of low level Rust.

 # How to run :running:

 To try the example yourself run: